Get the Best WordPress Backup

 Activate Duplicator Pro in WordPress Multisite

-Lastly, visit Duplicator Pro » Settings » Licensing.
-Be sure to paste the license key that you copied earlier:
+Lastly, visit Duplicator Pro » Settings » General.
+Be sure to paste the license key that you copied earlier.

 After this, Duplicator Pro will be fully set up!

-For the next step, you’ll package all of your network’s data into a single zip file.
+For the next step, you’ll save all of your network’s data into a single zip file.
 This can easily be saved as a backup or migrated to a different location.

-To create a package, navigate to Duplicator Pro » Packages » Create New:
+To create a backup, navigate to Duplicator Pro » Backups » Add New.

 To remove a subsite’s data from the build, move it into the Excluded Sub-Sites box.
-However, don’t make any changes if you want to take a complete backup of your entire Multisite network.
+Don’t make any changes if you want to completely back up your entire Multisite network.

-If you have a budget host or a larger Multisite installation, your server may time out before it can fully package your network into a backup.
-Duplicator can avoid this problem by creating a custom archive format called DupArchive.
-To switch your ZIP archive file into a DupArchive, read our guide on moving a large WordPress site
+If you have a budget host or a larger Multisite installation, your server may time out before it can fully back up your network.
+Duplicator avoids this problem with a custom archive format called DupArchive.
+To switch your ZIP archive file into a DupArchive, read our guide on backing up a large WordPress site

 After you hit Next, Duplicator will scan your Multisite network.
-Be sure to review any notices before building your backup:
+Review any notices before building your backup.

-To save your backup, go to the Packages page and hit Download » Both Files:
+To save your backup, go to the Backups page and hit Download » Both Files.

 This will save both the archive and installer files to your computer.
 If you can’t access your dashboard, you can upload these manually to cPanel or a File Transfer Protocol (FTP) client.